KingCueio/Survival-Commands-in-IRPH/README.md

      - /spawn
        - This command will teleport you to the spawn of Survival.
      - /tpa <name>
-       - This command will send a request teleportation to a specific player you want to teleport with.
+       - This command will send a request teleportation to a specific player you want to teleport to.
      - /tpahere <name
        - This command will send a request teleportation to a specific player if you want them to teleport on your current location.
      - /mail read <# of Page>
-       - This command will let you read the mails that sent to you by someone.
+       - This command will let you read the mails that are sent to you by someone.
      - /mail send <name> <message>
        - This command will send a message to a specific player that you want to mail with.
      - /rtp